Philippine Independent Church: Overview

-Prolific Filipino historian Teodoro Agoncillo described the Philippine Independent Church as "the only living and tangible result of the Philippine Revolution."
+The Filipino historian Teodoro Agoncillo has described the Philippine Independent Church as "the only living and tangible result of the Philippine Revolution".
 Ever since its inception, the IFI Aglipayanism (Note: "Aglipayanism", a colloquial term which sometimes refers to the movement or tradition to which the IFI/PIC belongs.) is widely characterized as a schismatic, rather than a heretical movement, although the church itself and its congregation distance themselves from the "schismatic" description and prefers the term "independence" instead.
 Despite not being in full communion with the Catholic Church, the Philippine Independent Church universally maintains and adheres to the core set of beliefs and practices of broader catholicity.

 The Philippine Independent Church is the country's first and oldest wholly Filipino-led independent Christian church.
 Its central office is located at the National Cathedral of the Holy Child in Ermita, Manila.
 At present, it is ecumenically in full communion with the worldwide Anglican Communion, the third largest Christian communion in the world, while still maintaining its independence as per their concordat and does not require from either the acceptance of all doctrinal opinions.
 Although marked with Anglican influence, the Philippine Independent Church had come to develop its own liturgy, traditions, and theology distinct from Anglicanism.
-While Trinitarian, the Philippine Independent Church had unofficially shifted to a Unitarian theological doctrine during its earliest years before reverting back to Trinitarianism in 1947.
+While Trinitarian, the Philippine Independent Church had unofficially shifted to a Unitarian theological doctrine briefly during its earliest years before reverting to Trinitarianism in 1947.

 The Philippine Independent Church has historically been involved in social and political issues in the Philippines, advocating for workers' rights, social justice, and nationalism.
 It has supported movements for land reform, sustainable development, indigenous rights, and workers' rights, making it one of the more socially active churches in the country.